MxCC’s Health Information Management program offers several options to get started.

 Students may also choose to seek additional coding certification through the American Academy of Professional Coders (AAPC).

-Our HIM Certificate is recognized as an AHIMA PCAP-approved coding program.
-It is stackable with the associate degree at MxCC or bachelor degree in HIM from other colleges.
-The CCS or CCS-P certification represents an expertise in coding that exceeds the level of coding covered by the HIM generalist credentials earned int he HIM associate degree (Registered Health Information Technician (RHIT)) or HIM Bachelor degree (Registered Health Information Technician Administrator )RHIA)) levels.
-Many students start with the HIM certificate and then progress to the HIM associate degree program.
+Our Clinical Coding Certificate is recognized as an AHIMA PCAP-approved coding program.
+It is stackable with the Health Information Technology – Data Management associate degree at MxCC or bachelor’s degree in HIM from other colleges.
+The CCS or CCS-P certification represents an expertise in coding that exceeds the level of coding covered by the HIM generalist credentials (Registered Health Information Technician (RHIT)) or (Registered Health Information Technician Administrator (RHIA)).
+Many students start with the Clinical Coding certificate and then progress to the Health Information Technology – Data Management associate degree program.

-The Health Information Management (HIM) program provides skills to enter the workforce as a Health Information Technician.
+The Health Information Technology – Data Management program provides skills to enter the workforce as a Health Information Technician.

-HIM professionals are involved in the design, collection, storage, utilization, and transmission of data required to meet the professional, legal, financial, and administrative record-keeping requirements of healthcare delivery systems.
-They work with clinical, financial, epidemiological, administrative, and coded healthcare and insurance data.
+The Health Information Technology – Data Management Degree provides an understanding of the many aspects of the emerging field of healthcare technology and information management.
+Health Information Technology professionals are involved in the design, collection, storage, utilization, and transmission of data required to meet the professional, legal, financial, and administrative record-keeping requirements of healthcare delivery systems.

-The Middlesex Community College Health Information Management degree program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The Middlesex Community College Health Information Technology – Data Management degree program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

-Graduates of the Health Information Management degree program are eligible to sit for AHIMA Registered Health Information Technician (RHIT®) certification exam.
+Graduates of the Health Information Technology – Data Management degree program are eligible to sit for AHIMA Registered Health Information Technician (RHIT®) certification exam.

 Health Care Administrators develop, plan, and manage health care operations and services.
 Health Care Administrators apply business and financial management skills in the healthcare environment.
 The Health Care Administrator needs to understand health care delivery systems, health law, and health information systems.